Skip to content Skip to sidebar

 In other words, if you plan to translate your site into just a few languages, you can use Microsoft Translator for free.
 If you want to translate into more languages, or own a very big website, you can easily get more credits at an affordable price, starting at $0.0012 per word.

 WPML uses a declining pricing model, so the more credits you use, the lower the cost-per-word is.
-To find your exact translation costs, use our Automatic Translation Cost Calculator.
+Use our cost calculator to get an exact estimate.

-Every year, WPML helps thousands of WordPress websites translate their content.
-In 2023 alone, WPML translated over 2.5 billion words with Microsoft Azure!
+Every year, WPML helps thousands of WordPress websites translate their content automatically.
+In 2023 alone, WPML translated over 2.5 billion words using Microsoft Translator (Azure).